huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 exit
 ```

-On your linux vm you will need to configure a route so that traffic knows where to go to to get to your GNS3 routers
+On your linux vm you will need to configure a route so that traffic knows where to go to to get to your routers

-In your linux terminal use the following command
+In your linux terminal use the following commands

 ```
 sudo ip route add 192.168.0.0/24 via 192.168.0.128 dev ens33